austinEng/WebGL-PIC-FLIP-Fluid/README.md

 Unfortunately, we need to take three dot products every iteration, which is not a very parallel operation.
 We once again take advantage of texture blending and using `gl.blend(gl.ONE, gl.ONE)` and write all products to the same UV coordinate to accumulate them.

+### Velocity Extrapolation

+In this step we extrapolate velocities to push the velocities one grid cell past the fluid cells.
+This is important so that particles don't lose energy when they come in contact with air cells.
+This is implemented in a fragment shader as a gather operation which does a few grid type checks in the cardinal directions and appropriately updates velocity.

 ### Grid-To-Particle

 The grid-to-particle transfer is much simpler than the particle-to-grid transfer.
 For this, we only need to compute our fractional grid cell index and then trilinear-ly interpolate our new updated velocity.